ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

   - Working with Sharding replication and configuring on EC2

 ## Challenges
+1) Health checks for ECS is failing resulting in draining of services

 # Week 6 (12/01/2019 - 12/07/2019)
 ## Minutes of meeting for team meeting